 One of the greatest keys that will spur you to launch your business is creativity, and you cannot have creativity unless you discover your passion.
 Business is a whole lot easier when you build your business around what you love.
-Therefore, you must quit searching for business ideas that are not related to your passion or drive in life.
-Below is a list of creative exercise to help you unlock your passion and launch your dream business:

 Exercise 1 – Revisit your childhood, what did you love to do?

 I have often had this nostalgia for my childhood days.
 They were and will remain my happiest moments in life.
 However, as we grow up, we tend to become too preoccupied with life, we rarely pay attentions to the things that once made us happy.
 During my childhood days, I was creative to say the list, I built sand houses, made paper planes and toy cars.
 Today, am here to assure you that the same creativity you had in your childhood still lies dormant and untapped within you, you must, therefore, connect with the events in your childhood, especially the happy ones.
 This would boost your creativity in no small measure.